Synbols: Probing Learning Algorithms with Synthetic Datasets: Conclusion

 This work presented Synbols, a new tool for quickly generating datasets with a rich composition of latent features.
 We showed its versatility by reporting numerous findings across 5 different machine learning paradigms.
 Among these, we found that using prediction entropy for active learning can be highly detrimental if some images have insufficient information for predicting the label.

-As future work, we intend to support video generation, visual question answering, and the possibility of using natural images for foreground and background.
+As future work, we intend to support video generation, and visual question answering.
 Other attributes such as symbol border, shadow, and texture can also be added to create even more precise and insightful diagnostics.